 #7.
 Wrestling

-Wrestling, or “Kushti,” has been a traditional sports played in India for centuries.
+Wrestling, or “Kushti,” has been a traditional sport played in India for centuries.
 The sport is deeply ingrained in Indian culture, especially in rural regions.
 Indian wrestlers have excelled in international competitions, particularly at the Olympics and World Wrestling Championships.
 Legendary figures such as Sushil Kumar, Yogeshwar Dutt, and Bajrang Punia have made significant contributions to the sport’s legacy.

 The rise of professional wrestling leagues like the Pro Wrestling League has also contributed to the growth of the sport.
 Wrestling continues to inspire young athletes in India, as it remains a highly respected and competitive discipline.